SMS Selangor

+The school is also a Malaysia Airlines adopted school.

 History

 Sekolah Menengah Sains Selangor is actually located within the boundaries of the Federal Territory of Kuala Lumpur, despite what its name suggests.
-It is one of the earlier SM Sains schools in the country, hence its name bearing or representing the State of Selangor, prior to the formation of the Federal Territory of Kuala Lumpur.
+It is one of the earlier science schools in the country, hence its name bearing or representing the State of Selangor, prior to the formation of the Federal Territory of Kuala Lumpur (for hitherto it was simultaneously the national capital which served as a district under Selangor state jurisdiction as well as being the capital of undivided Selangor state).

-SMSS is a co-ed school, with students from all the states in Malaysia.
-The pioneer batch of students which were made up of Form 1 and 4 started in 1973 temporarily placed for a year at three other different schools in High School Kelang, High School Kajang, Sek.
+SMSS is a co-ed school, with students from all states in Malaysia (not only catering those from the Peninsular especially the Klang Valley/Greater Kuala Lumpur area).
+The school enrollement were focused mainly on excellent student from rural areas and economically disadvantage background.
+The pioneer batch of students which were made up of Form 1 and 4 started in 1973 temporarily placed for a year at three other different schools such as Sek.
 Men.
-Sultan Abdul Aziz, Kajang for the first formers.
-Meanwhile, the form four students were temporarily placed in Sekolah Alam Shah and Sek.
-Men KGV, Taiping.
+Sultan Abdul Aziz, Kajang, Klang High School and Kajang High School for the first formers.
+Meanwhile, the form four students were temporarily placed in both Sekolah Sultan Alam Shah and King Edward VII School, Taiping.
 They were reunited at the new school in 1974 as Form 2 and 5 students.
 Later intakes were mostly from Form 1 based on their UPSR excellence, with a trickle coming in at Form 4 based on their PMR results.